sinha-diksha/Natural_Disaster_Prediction/README.md

     - `earthquake_prediction.ipynb`: IPython Notebook with the earthquake prediction model

 - `droughtPrediction/`: Directory for drought prediction
-    - `datasets/`: please access the dataset from this link (256mb is the size of the dataset)   https://www.kaggle.com/code/cdminix/starter-us-drought-meteorological-data/input
+    - `datasets/`: please access the dataset from this link (256mb is the size of the dataset, so I was unable to push it here)   https://www.kaggle.com/code/cdminix/starter-us-drought-meteorological-data/input
     - `drought_prediction.ipynb`: IPython Notebook with the drought prediction model

 - `tsunamiPrediction/`: Directory for tsunami prediction